soc/soc.me/_languages/equality-and-identity-part1.md

 #### Java

 - `==` implements reference equality on reference types.
-- `Object.equals` and `Objects.equals` implement reference equality be default,
-   but can be overridden to implement value equality on reference types.
+- `Object.equals` and `Objects.equals` implement reference equality by default, but can be overridden to implement value equality on reference types.
 - `Arrays.deepEquals` implements value equality on arrays (`equals` does reference equality on arrays).
 - `==` implements value equality on primitive types.
   - Primitive types can be implicitly converted to special wrapper classes, which implement `equals` slightly differently.
   - As these wrapper classes are reference types, `==` checks for reference equality of the wrapper classes.

 #### Scala